Verify a Smart Contract using Basescan API

 folder will contain a Counter.sol

-file which will serve as the country you want to deploy.
+file which will serve as the contract you want to deploy.

 You (the deployer wallet) will need some ETH in order to broadcast the transaction to the Base network.
 Fortunately, transactions are usually < 1 cent on Base mainnet.